JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/text/text_block_writer.rst

 Description
 -----------
-This node write a string to a blender text block.
+This node writes a string to a blender text block.

 .. image:: images/text_block_writer_node.png
    :width: 160pt